San Ferdinando: Early history

 In 1823, Pasquale Barbalace came from nearby Carciadi as the first settler, with his wife and five children - Antonia (née Punturiero), Francesco, Pietro, Carlo, Giacomo and Antonio.
 After he settled with his family in San Ferdinando, he father eight more children and was known for his extraordinary work ethic and dynamism in various efforts in establishing the community.
 During the next few years (1823-1825) the families that followed Mr. Barbalace were: Pantano and Tavella from S. Nicolò di Ricadi; Loiacono, Celi and Polimeni from S. Nicolò; Petracca from Lampazone; Rizzo, Taccone, and Naso from Spilinga; Tripodi from Brivadi; Loiacono from Orsigliadi; Punturiero from Carciadi; and Falduti from Caroniti.
 As financial and social prospects were proving positive in this new enterprise, successive years brought the families of:Zungri and Mumoli from Lampazone; Bagnato from Comerconi; and Rombolà from Brattirò.

 Pasquale Barbalace was the Nunziante family’s administrator for the village and the family’s agricultural business.
 The first village that he is said to have founded was called Romulus, after one of the legendary twin founders of Rome who were raised by a she-wolf.
-After many years working hard in San Ferdinando, Mr. Barbalace died at the venerable age of 96.
-His son Pasquale continued as the Nunziante family’s administrator and also served as the Mayor of Rosarno starting in 1860 for several terms.
+After many years working hard in San Ferdinando, Barbalace died aged 96.
+His son Pasquale continued as the Nunziante family’s administrator and also served as the mayor of Rosarno starting in 1860 for several terms.

 The original six houses of San Ferdinando, remembered today as the “case del Principe”, were built away from the Mesima River and close to the beach in the current area of Via Bologna and Via Como and near a modest palazzo that he General Nunziante built for himself (recently the home of the heirs of Pasquale Loiacono).
 As more families came houses were built along Via Bologna, Via Salerno, Via Rosarno, and to the corner of Via Magazzini, as well as the Church of the Forgiveness (Chiesa del Perdono).
 The small one-story houses, which were organized around a courtyard, included a bedroom, kitchen, pantry and toilet and were made of volcanic stone sent by boat from the Aeolian Island of Lipari by Marquis, Don Francesco Barresi, father of General Nunziante.
 Some of these still remain standing, despite the progress of reconstruction in the center of town.